-Capacity: 80 (Standing Cocktail) / 60 (Round Table) / 70 (Theatre Style)
+Capacity: 80 (Standing Cocktail) / 50 (Round Table) / 70 (Theatre Style)

-The Living Room was where the nerve centre of the Parliament House used to be.
-From 1955 to 1959, this room was the general office of the Old Parliament House, in which administrators coordinated papers and reports for Parliamentary sessions.
+The Living Room was a dynamic hive of activities where Singapore’s history was documented and fled.
+From 1955 to 1959, it was the general office of the Old Parliament House where administrators coordinated papers and reports for Parliamentary sessions.
 Later in 1959, after the formation of the government, the room was used for meetings of the People’s Action Party.

 Capacity: 130 (Standing Cocktail) / 100 (Round Table) / 120 (Theatre Style)